 This seemed harsh, so soon some basic guidelines were issued to help game wardens make the correct decision.
 First, officials were required to provide notices to alien residents in English, Slavonic, and Italian.
 Second, wardens were instructed to take into consideration the location where the dog was found and the likelihood that it could cause damage to birds and game.
 For example, if a dog was living in the city or was found to lack hunting instincts, it was far more likely to have its life spared.
 And lastly, it was recommended that the owner of the dog should be given three weeks to either give the dog away or destroy it.

 Yet, these guidelines were not the law, and should a dog owner end up in court, the deciding judge would really have no choice but to follow the rules as written and issue an order to destroy the animal.
 This was the situation that Dick found himself in.
 The fight was now on to save his life.

 During Jacob’s initial appearance in court, the magistrate denied a petition to suspend the sentence and grant custody of the dog to one of Silverman’s American-born daughters.
 He did, however, issue a ten-day reprieve so that he could review the case.

 The law is the law and it became clear that the Silvermans needed a good lawyer.
 The man that Jacob turned to was attorney Samuel Conver.
 Jake, with the help of the pennies that his daughter Fannie had saved up, paid him a small retainer fee for his services, but, in the end, Conver waived all of his fees.

-On Friday June 30, 1922, Jake, his wife, and all of their children were present in the courtroom as Conver appeared before nearby Lansdale magistrate Howard Fisher Boorse and argued that the he should disregard the law and allow Dick to live based on humanitarian grounds.
+On Friday, June 30, 1922, Jake, his wife, and all of their children were present in the courtroom as Conver appeared before nearby Lansdale magistrate Howard Fisher Boorse and argued that he should disregard the law and allow Dick to live based on humanitarian grounds.